-Written records of The operator shall keep records of the date, time and duration as well as minute by minute data (NOx, CO and O2 concentration and fuel flow rate at a minimum) of each startup and shutdown shall be maintained and made available upon request from AQMD.
+The operator shall keep records of the date, time and duration as well as minute by minute data (NOx, CO and O2 concentration and fuel flow rate at a minimum) of each startup and shutdown-

-Recommissioning is a one time event that shall not exceed 312 turbine operating hours and 402 mmscf of fuel use.
-The NOx emissions during recommissioning shall not exceed 198 lbs/hr and 5657 total lbs as determined through the use of the certified CEMS.
+Recommissioning is a one time event that shall not exceed 312 159.6 turbine operating hours and 402 214 mmscf of fuel use.
+Once started, the recommissioning shall be completed within 60 days.
+The NOx emissions during recommissioning shall not exceed 198 lbs/hr and 5657 4115 total lbs as determined through the use of the certified CEMS.
 The operator shall keep records of the date and time the turbine is operated during recommissioning, the duration of the operation, the fuel use and the NOx and CO emissions.
 The operator shall notify AQMD prior to the start of the recommissioning operation and at the conclusion of the recommissioning operation.